What does it mean when OTTO is "enabled"?

 That's a great question — let me walk you through what happens and why OTTO is built this way.

-1. First, the plugin is completely free.
+1. First, the plugin is entirely free.
 There’s no cost to install or keep the OTTO plugin on your site.
 You’re welcome to leave it active even if you're not currently using all its features.

 2. If you’re using WordPress, the plugin works server-side, not through JavaScript injection.
 Unlike some platforms that rely on script-based SEO rendering, the OTTO WordPress plugin embeds optimizations directly into the HTML on your server.
 This ensures your changes appear even without pixel-based scripts.

 3. The WordPress ecosystem is highly fragmented.
 There are many page builders (Elementor, Divi, WPBakery, SeedProd, Kadence, Beaver Builder) and SEO plugins (Yoast, RankMath, AIOSEO, SEOPress, The SEO Framework).
 Because each handles content differently, OTTO can’t push every SEO update (like alt text or content injections) directly into the CMS in every case.
-That’s why we’re building a native sync to transfer SEO titles and meta descriptions into supported plugins automatically.
+That’s why we’re building a native sync to automatically transfer SEO titles and meta descriptions into supported plugins.

 4. Many of OTTO’s changes are permanent and independent.
 Updates to your Google Business Profile, backlinks, Cloud Stacks, and press releases remain live and unaffected.
 Content published to your CMS (blogs, landing pages) also stays intact.